ClrGe/persistance/README.md

 *CLG - november 2022*

-**Microservice serving an authenticated REST API to access a database**
+**Persistance service presting a REST API to perform authenticated operations on a database.**

 ---

-## 📚 Stack

----
-## Stack

-- NodeJS
-- ExpressJS
-- Any database (currently developing with MongoDB 6.0.2 but will be extended to any db)

 ## ⚙ Run